A Walk Up Colmer’s Hill near Bridport

 Colmer’s Hill is an iconic part of the West Dorset landscape.
 This pretty little hill (it’s only 417ft high), perches above Symondsbury on the edge of Bridport and seems to hold court over the surrounding countryside.

 Whenever I am driving from the Dorchester direction, I know I’m nearly home when I see Colmer’s Hill.
-It’s pretty shape and the copse of pine trees on the brow are the subject of a great many excellent photographs and paintings.
+It’s neat shape and the copse of pine trees on the brow are the subject of a great many excellent photographs and paintings.
 In no way can I compete with the dedicated photographers who take amazing sunrise photos, capture stunning sunsets or get up at the crack of dawn on frosty mornings – just google some images and you will see what I mean.

 There are a number of country lanes and public footpaths in and around the pretty village of Symondsbury, so you can easily extend this walk.
 However, the main access up to Colmer’s Hill is actually by permissive footpaths, (i.e it’s at the permission of the land owner).
 That may explain why for a long time I thought it was out of bounds to the public – so yes, I have to admit this was the first time I’d ever walked up Colmer’s Hill.

-In the last two years the Symondsbury Estate has been developed and a series of once run down farm buildings restored into Manor Yard, with lovely shops and a cafe.
+In the last few years the Symondsbury Estate has been developed and a series of once run down farm buildings restored into Manor Yard, with lovely shops and a cafe.
 This means that there is a safe place to park and start this walk, as well as the chance for some retail therapy at the end if you want.
 I heard that a new home and garden centre is going to open soon which will be a great draw.

 On this occasion I joined a group of Lyme Bay Ladies and various doggy companions for the walk – it was relatively short, taking us about 45 minutes.